 Two shifts have made the precise definition commercially load-bearing.
 First, B2B buying has moved upstream of the sales conversation.
 The Edelman-LinkedIn 2025 B2B Thought Leadership Impact Report found 73% of decision-makers consider a piece of thought leadership content a more trustworthy basis for assessing a company than its marketing materials, and 54% spend an hour or more per week reading it.
 The buyer reaches a view before any vendor gets in the room.

 Second, AI search has compressed the consideration set.
-When a buyer asks ChatGPT, Perplexity, or Google AI Overviews who the leading authority is on a topic, three to five names get returned.
+When a buyer asks ChatGPT, Perplexity, or Google AI Overviews which trusted authority they should listen to on a topic, three to five names get returned.
 Authors who tick all four components – original, evidence-backed, point-of-view-led, widely distributed – are the names returned.
 Authors who optimise only for content volume rarely make the cut, because the systems weigh citation patterns, primary sources, and entity strength rather than posting frequency.

 How to build it

-Building thought leadership is a 9 to 18 month project rather than a content schedule.
-The structural moves are the same regardless of industry: pick a defensible niche where you have real operating evidence, commit to a thesis you are willing to defend in public, publish long-form work that lays out the framework, and then pursue the validation layer – press, podcasts, conference stages, and AI search visibility – that turns private expertise into recognised authority.
+Founders usually need 9 to 18 months to build thought-leadership status.
+The moves are the same in most industries: pick a defensible niche where you have real operating evidence, commit to a thesis you are willing to defend in public, publish long-form work that lays out the framework, and then pursue press, podcasts, conference stages, and AI search visibility.
 For the step-by-step playbook, see our guide on how to become a thought leader.
-For the founder-specific version – the credibility stack that compounds over time – see how to build authority as a founder.
+For the founder-specific version, see how to build authority as a founder.

 The short version

-Thought leadership is the earned status of being treated as a primary source on a specific subject.
-It is conferred by external signals, not self-applied.
-It requires four components – originality, evidence, point of view, and distribution – held together at the same time.
-Joel Kurtzman named it in 1994 to describe executives whose ideas merited attention regardless of their company's size.
-Three decades later, with AI systems and B2B buyers both rewarding the same signals, the original definition is more useful than the inflated one that replaced it.
+A person earns thought-leadership status when others treat them as a primary source on a specific subject.
+External signals confer it; no one can self-apply it.
+Joel Kurtzman named it in 1994 to describe executives whose ideas merited attention regardless of company size.
+Three decades later, AI systems and B2B buyers reward the same signals, which makes the original definition more useful than the inflated one that replaced it.